rajatshetty982/rajatshetty982/README.md

 ![](img.svg)

-A software developer and currently working as a Backend Engineer.
-I’m on a journey to master the discipline of creating and deploying products, refining my expertise in programming, and striving toward my ultimate goal: becoming a developer who contributes to creating technology that truly transforms lives positively.
+A software developer and have some experience as a Backend developer.
+Have too many interests to actually even try to do them.
+But, currently trying to learn bits and bytes of game dev, starting from the 0.
+That is, working my way up the ladder from 2d games using sfml, sdl2, love2d libraries.
+Planning to make some clones of classic games.

-Beyond the lines of code, I find inspiration in the pages of books—immersing myself in fiction, profound literature, or the wonders of science. 📚💭 Recently, I’ve embarked on a whimsical journey to learn drawing (currently I'm terrible at it!). 🎨🌟
+Beyond the lines of code, I find inspiration in the pages of books—immersing myself in some fiction, some literature and some philosophy.